 - Our PatchIT Patch Management service helps to keep updates flowing from Microsoft to your workstations.

-Please share this with all your employees, so they know what to look out for.
+Please share this with all your employees, so they know what to watch.
 If you have any questions, please contact Rob Burkey, (970) 243-3311 / email@example.com